 A boat on shore needs support that handles the boat's weight without stressing

 the hull unduly.
-What this means in practice is that the cradle must be sized to
+What this means in practice is that the cradle must be

-just in front of and just aft of the keel, and on a boat like the 27 Marks I to
+at the bulkheads just in front of and just aft of the keel, and on a boat

-IV, it must compensate for the disproportionate weight placed on the bow by the
+like the 27 Marks I to IV, it must compensate for the disproportionate

-keel shape.
-Saving a few hundred dollars on a cradle that doesn't satisfy these
+on a cradle that doesn't satisfy these requirements can permanently damage

-Above all these requirements, the support must ensure the safety of people working
+all these requirements, the support must ensure the safety of people working

-on the boat or in its vicinity.
+on the boat or in its vicinity; see more on this below.

 The most common cradle